WNBS

 WNBS (1340 AM) is a radio station broadcasting a Classic Hits format.
-Licensed to and serving Murray, Kentucky, United States, the station is currently owned by Forever Communications, Inc. and features programming from CBS News Radio, Fox Sports Radio, and Westwood One.
+Licensed to and serving Murray, Kentucky, United States, the station is currently owned by Forever Communications, Inc. and features programming from Fox Sports Radio, and Westwood One.

 History

 WNBS signed on in July 1948 under ownership by the newly-formed Murray Broadcasting Company.
 The station is named for Nathan B. Stubblefield, a Murray resident who was a pioneer in early experiments with wireless voice transmissions.

 In 1957, the station was purchased by C.H.
 Pulse and Chuck Shuffett of Lebanon.
 In the late 1950s or 1960s, the station was knocked off the air by an airplane that crashed into the transmission tower in heavy fog.

 In 1976, WNBS was sold to Timkay, Inc., but Shuffett reacquired the station in 1986.
 In 1991, Shuffett sold both WNBS and W46BE (UHF channel 46), to Keith Stubblefield.
 However, WNBS went off the air the same year when Stubblefield failed to make payments for the station or its employees.
 By 1992, the station returned to the air after Joe and Sam Parker, owners of WSJP, purchased the station.

 When WNBS and WJSP was purchased by Forever Communications in 1997, WNBS was a music station while sister station WSJP (now WBZB) focused on news and talk.
 The two later switched formats and swapped programming to take advantage of the better nighttime signal on WNBS.
 W46BE, which would later be renamed as WQTV-LP, was sold to Murray State University, who used the station as a for-profit enterprise.